Download this executive summary (updated March 2021; 4 pages; pdf)

 Besides deciding how to spend this money, the lawmakers we elect and send to Santa Fe are charged with determining how our tax money is collected for important investments like education, infrastructure, public safety, and more.
 In other words, they have to decide who pays taxes and how much, in order to advance our collective priorities.

 Most tax systems are either regressive or progressive.
 A regressive tax system is one in which those with the lowest incomes pay the highest share of their income in taxes.
 Sales and excise taxes tend to be regressive.
 In contrast, a progressive tax system is one in which those who earn the least pay the lowest rates, with rates increasing as income increases.
 The federal income tax is progressive, and was designed as such to help make up for the fact that state and local taxes tend to be regressive.

 Most people agree that those with the lowest incomes shouldn’t pay a higher percentage of their income in taxes than do the wealthiest.
-But in New Mexico, people earning the lowest incomes pay nearly 11 percent of their income in state and local taxes, while the wealthiest pay just 6 percent.
-This is largely due to our high reliance on the gross receipts tax (shown in the blue bars on the graph) – which is regressive – and our underutilization of our personal income tax (green bars) – which should be more progressive to counteract it.
+But in New Mexico, people earning the lowest incomes pay nearly 10% of their income in state and local taxes, while the wealthiest pay less than 7%.
+This is largely due to our high reliance on the gross receipts tax (the blue bars) – which is regressive – and our underutilization of our personal income tax (the green bars) – which should be more progressive to counteract it.

 Not All Tax Codes are Created Equal

-Besides the issue of fairness (see equity, below), there are several other characteristics that should be built in to a state’s tax code.
+Besides the issue of fairness there are several other characteristics that should be built in to a state’s tax code.

 Accountable: Tax credits, exemptions and deductions are easy to monitor and evaluate.